How to Avoid a Speeding Ticket

 Some of these following assertions are true, but speeding is dangerous and drivers best not do it.

 I only sped one time, distracted by driving down a road I did not road that was crowded with parked cars and road equipment.
 My speed was 30 miles in a 20 mile per hour zone, but I really was lost that day - crunched and crowded by heavy traffic all around.
 I paid the ticket.

-Excuses and Reasons That Have Worked for Some Drivers
+Excuses and Reasons That Have Worked

 - I am almost out of gas and was trying to get to the gas station fast.

 - My house is on fire.
 I just got the call.

 - My dog's at the pound and they're about to euthanize him.